milorads/Snake/README.md

 # Snake

--Matrix test and the project intended for Arduino Due (in order to use arduino with less pins, add led driver)
+Snake game for Arduino platform, including MAX7219 driver and analog joystick with digital button